humanmade/altis-documentation/user-docs/personalising-content/personalised-content.md

 ### Choosing a conversion goal

 You can also attach a conversion goal to each personalised content variant.
 You can then track each variant’s performance.
-The results can be found in Insights [link: Insights].
+The results can be found in [Insights](insights.md).

 After defining your audience, click the **dropdown** under **Choose a conversion goal**:
 ![](../assets/personalised-content-image1.png)